Be the Ultimate Work in Progress: Importance of Innovation in Fashion Retail

 Let me give you an example: you might realize that one of your competitor (small or big) has far more Facebook likes than you have.
 Let’s say they have more than 100k Facebook likes and you only have 2000.
 So you find a social media agency and give them a budget to make it happen.
 You run Facebook contests like they do, you run Facebook ads to get more people to like your Facebook page and then you also run paid ads.
 You do all the things that your competitor is doing right.

-May be you do manage to get new Facebook Fans.
+Maybe you do manage to get new Facebook Fans.
 But will they stick?
 There is no guarantee because there are many other factors which will decide your marketing success and innovation is one of those factors.
-If you’re not innovative, you will fail to deliver value to these acquired fans in the longer run; and then if you fail, it’s not the failure of Facebook or Social Media, it’s your brand’s failure to innovate.
-Innovation is one of the biggest factor that differentiates mediocre and great.
+If you’re not innovative, you will fail to deliver value to these acquired fans in the long run; and then if you fail, it’s not the failure of Facebook or Social Media, it’s your brand’s failure to innovate.
+Innovation is one of the biggest factors that differentiates mediocre and great.

 Your brand needs to have the ability to consistently innovate in various areas such as:

 - Product: Your ability to innovate in order to improve your core product category and pioneer new trends.

 - Communication: Your ability to consistently innovate in order to come-up with new ways to communicate your brand (using innovative audio, visuals to communicate your products).